History of the Soviet Union (1964–1982)

 The history of the Soviet Union from 1964 to 1982, referred to as the Brezhnev Era, covers the period of Leonid Brezhnev's rule of the Union of Soviet Socialist Republics (USSR).
 This period began with high economic growth and soaring prosperity, but gradually significant problems in social, political, and economic areas accumulated, so that the period is often described as the Era of Stagnation.
-In the 1970s, both sides took a stance of "detente".
+In the 1970s, the Soviet Union and the United States both took a stance of "detente".
 The goal of this strategy was to warm up relations, in the hope that the Soviet Union would pursue economic and democratic reforms.
 However, this did not come until Mikhail Gorbachev took office in 1985.

-Nikita Khrushchev was ousted as First Secretary of the Central Committee of the Communist Party of the Soviet Union (CPSU) (as well as Chairman of the Council of Ministers) on 14 October 1964, due to his failed reforms and disregard for Party and Government institutions.
+Nikita Khrushchev was ousted as First Secretary of the Central Committee of the Communist Party of the Soviet Union (as well as Chairman of the Council of Ministers) on 14 October 1964, due to his failed reforms and the disregard for Party and Government institutions.
 Brezhnev replaced Khrushchev as First Secretary and Alexei Kosygin replaced him as Chairman of the Council of Ministers.
 Anastas Mikoyan, and later Nikolai Podgorny, became Chairmen of the Presidium of the Supreme Soviet.
 Together with Andrei Kirilenko as organizational secretary, and Mikhail Suslov as Chief Ideologue, they made up a reinvigorated collective leadership, which contrasted in form with the autocracy that characterized Khrushchev's rule.

 The collective leadership first set out to stabilize the Soviet Union and calm Soviet society, a task which they were able to accomplish.
 In addition, they attempted to speed up economic growth, which had slowed considerably during Khrushchev's last years as ruler.
 In 1965, Kosygin initiated several reforms to decentralize the Soviet economy.
 After initial success in creating economic growth, hard-liners within the Party halted the reforms, fearing that they would weaken the Party's prestige and power.
 The reforms themselves were never officially abolished, they were simply sidelined and stopped having any effect.
 No other radical economic reforms were carried out during the Brezhnev era, and economic growth began to stagnate in the early-to-mid-1970s.
 By Brezhnev's death in 1982, Soviet economic growth had, according to several historians, nearly come to a standstill.

 The stabilization policy brought about after Khrushchev's removal established a ruling gerontocracy, and political corruption became a normal phenomenon.
 Brezhnev, however, never initiated any large-scale anti-corruption campaigns.
 Due to the large military buildup of the 1960s, the Soviet Union was able to consolidate itself as a superpower during Brezhnev's rule.
 The era ended with Brezhnev's death on 10 November 1982.